open-compensation-token-license/license-token-website/wikisrc/nft-and-digital-fashion.md

 ### Sustainability and Ethical Consumption

 One of the most profound impacts of digital fashion NFTs lies in their potential to alter the narrative of sustainability within the fashion industry.
 As the world grapples with the environmental cost of fast fashion, digital fashion offers a sustainable alternative that does not involve physical resources.
 Moreover, consumers engaged in this virtual space are likely motivated by adherence to a minimalist lifestyle, reducing material consumption and waste.
 This shift heralds a more ethical approach to fashion consumption, aligning with global efforts towards sustainability.
+For insights into sustainable practices, explore [sustainable blockchain practices](https://www.license-token.com/wiki/sustainable-blockchain-practices).

 ## Case Studies: Pioneers in the Space